-Below is the current layout of our website showing where the basic parts of the current system are located.
+Below is the current layout of our brand page showing where the basic parts of the current system are located.

-I have outlined some other restrictions to the use of the new look below
+We have outlined some other restrictions to the use of the new look below:

 - The application box is now shown underneath the cover image but you only have room to display 3 at a time.
 The apps are easily moved around so you can update the order often.

 The new picture size is 851 pixels wide and 315 pixels tall (at maximum) and really allows you to link together current marketing messages by using relevant campaign imagery.
-You would have to bear in mind the restrictions on usage, details to be found here https://www.facebook.com/help?faq=+276329115767498
+You would have to bear in mind the restrictions on usage, details to be found on Facebook.com

 Another feature that Facebook has introduced in the pages is an ability to pin your own posts at the top of your page for an entire week.
 The posts that should be pinned are the ones that have shown maximum shares and likes.
 If you put them on the top, then you’ll ensure that other new people visiting your page will see those engaging posts and interact with them as well.
 You can also re-order the posts in your timeline and highlight others to really spell out the brand story.

 Fans can now send you private messages.
 You can leverage this by encouraging non-fans to like your page in order for them to be able to send you questions so you could answer them.
 You could use it as a customer service inbox to handle all your customer’s issues without having to go through issues live in the wall.

 Direct link to your website

 Please see below for a quick snapshot of new timeline features (using our new look Facebook page)